youtiaoguagua/wclear/README.md

 # wclear

-Tired of the old and unintresting clear command?
+Is clear command too boring and not cool?

-Do you want your error messages to be slowly wiped away?
+Do you want to have a cooler way to clean up the console?

 Then try wclear!

-This project inspirated by [wipeclean](https://github.com/JeanJouliaCode/wipeClean).
+Build with golang inspirited by [wipeclean](https://github.com/JeanJouliaCode/wipeClean).

-`sudo curl -sSfL https://cdn.jsdelivr.net/gh/youtiaoguagua/clear@master/install.sh | sh -s`
+`curl -sSfL https://cdn.jsdelivr.net/gh/youtiaoguagua/clear@master/install.sh | sudo sh -s`

 ## Usage